We often hear that a child or young person is being bullied ‘because’ …

 No-one gets bullied because of something about their own identity.
 When we use the word because in regard to the person who is being bullied, we are, effectively, agreeing that someone experiences abuse for reasons that can be attributed to themselves.
-By this, we’re adding weight to the notion that if only a child were slender, if only she weren’t hearing impaired, or if only they could better understand English, then these young people wouldn’t be the objects of bullying.
+By this, we are adding weight to the notion that if a child looked thinner, or if they did not have an impairment, or if they were more fluent in English, then these young people would not be the objects of bullying.
+This implies that when we are seen as having ‘difficulties’, or seen as ‘being different’, then we ourselves are inviting the abuse that we receive.
 Instead, we must be adamant that people get bullied for one reason only: the bully has a problem.
-It’s the bully who has a skewed and unhealthy attitude to others and it’s the bully who seeks out what they perceive to be weaknesses in another person – sometimes in the hope of focusing attention away from their own shortcomings, or in an attempt to feel more self-esteem.
+It is the bully that has a skewed and unhealthy attitude towards others.
+It is the bully who seeks out what they perceive to be weaknesses in another person – sometimes in the hope of focusing attention away from their own shortcomings, or in an attempt to feel empowered.

-Of course, there are circumstances in which we understand that having a degree of compassion for the bully is appropriate, and useful.
+Of course, in some circumstances we understand that having a degree of compassion for the bully is appropriate and useful.
 Those who bully have often suffered the same experience, or have been seriously abused.
 Bullies can change for the better, but this is unlikely to happen if we hold onto the idea that particular others are somehow ripe for being maltreated.
 This not only re-enforces a subtle justification of bullying, it also prevents the bully from seeing that they have a limited perception of their own identity.
-Perhaps they were abused at home ‘because’: “Dad wanted a tougher boy”, “I wasn’t as clever as my sister”, “I’ve got uneven teeth.”
-Bullying can happen in many ways, and to excuse it by saying that nothing is meant by it is never acceptable; something is always meant when we make reference to another person’s being.
+Bullying can happen in many ways, and to excuse it by saying that nothing is meant by it is never acceptable, because something is always meant when we make reference to another person’s being.

 I would urge any parent or carer who believes their young person is being bullied at school to be as courageous as possible in asserting the right of that young person to have a safe and inclusive (if not life enhancing) experience of the school environment.
 Perhaps the starting point could be a determination to erase the ‘because’ word when it comes to the suffering of the one who is being bullied.